Welcome to today's edition of the Rush 24-7 podcast.

 Let me try this.

-Let me try to make it easier for you in this all-American First Cavalry Amazon battalion.
+Let me try to make it easier for you in this All-American First Cavalry Amazon Battalion.

 It's quite possible we wouldn't actually need 52 such battalions or divisions.

-Uh, we all know, this has been scientifically established.
+We all know, this has been scientifically established.

-Everybody who is old enough to know these things knows this, that when you group women together, menstrual cycles tend to synchronize.
+Everybody who is old enough to know these things knows this, that when you group women together, their menstrual cycles tend to synchronize.

 Five days a month.

-It just wouldn't maybe need 52.
+You just wouldn't maybe need 52.

 Does this help it?